Azure/Azure-Sentinel/Solutions/1Password/README.md

 ### **Resource Group**

 The Azure resource group is used as a container to group a set of Azure resources that share the same lifecycle.
-> NOTE: Known limitation is that the solution can only be deployed within the same `resourcegroup` as where Microsoft Sentinel is hosted.
+> NOTE: Known limitation is that the Solution can only be deployed within the same `resourcegroup` as where Microsoft Sentinel is hosted.

 </details>